pyca/cryptography/docs/development/test-vectors.rst

   tree.
 * ``cryptography.io.pem`` - A leaf certificate issued by RapidSSL for the cryptography website.
+* ``cryptography.io.old_header.pem`` - A leaf certificate issued by RapidSSL
+  for the cryptography website.
+This certificate uses the ``X509 CERTIFICATE`` legacy PEM header format.
 * ``rapidssl_sha256_ca_g3.pem`` - The intermediate CA that issued the
   ``cryptography.io.pem`` certificate.
 * ``cryptography.io.precert.pem`` - A pre-certificate with the CT poison